Leading Index for Indiana

 Drivers of Change

-- January was not kind to the stock market and the transportation and logistics component of the LII, the Dow Jones Transportation Average, followed the overall market, falling by 1.5 percent.
+Along with the general stock market exuberance, the transportation and logistics component of the LII, the Dow Jones Transportation Average, continued to defy gravity by rising 1.2 percent in June.

 The historical series for the LII reflects regular monthly revisions in source data.
 Users that analyze historical trends in the LII are encouraged to update the entire data series to eliminate discontinuities in the data.